s2l1/Headless-Samourai-Dojo/Default_Dojo_Setup.md

 ## 1. [HARDWARE REQUIREMENTS]
 - `https://forum.odroid.com/viewtopic.php?f=176&t=33781`

-You will need an ODROID N2 with a hard plastic case.
+You will need an ODROID N2 and I do suggest getting a case for it.
 I am using this with a 1tb Samsung Portable SSD, USB3.0, hardline ethernet connection, and SD card.
-Add a UPS battery back up later on to be sure your ODROID wont lose power during bad weather.
+You could also use an old 500gb HDD if you have a spare on hand to tinker with.

 You will also need a Windows / Linux / Mac with good specs that is on the same network as the ODROID.
 This setup will take up about as much room as a standard home router/modem and look clean clean once finished.

+Add a UPS battery back up later on to be sure your ODROID wont lose power during bad weather etc.

 ## 2. [OPERATING SYSTEM]